Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 ---

+## *June 8, 2021*

+<sub>This last weekend, I had another driving lesson.</sub>

+<sub>Practised a lot of feet & hand switching between race, break, clutch, & gear stick.
+I feel much more confident now, but ofcourse loooots of practice is required.</sub>

+<sub>I learnt how to reverse the car, & take turns on the same road by rotating the steering wheel to it's extreme ends on both sides.
+Another skill unloacked.</sub>

+<sub>Drove over a bumpy road, with lots of broken road patches, so, had a really good practice on bring the car from certain speed to neutral using clutch & break.</sub>

+<sub>Was another really fun session!
+Slowly getting the hand of it! :)</sub>

+---

 ## *June 6, 2021*

 <sub>I learnt the difference between fiction and non-fiction books today *(and [Jason Braganza](https://janusworx.com) taught me)*</sub>